An Honest Review for Visiting Detroit

 We did over 50 noteworthy things this past year across a large swath of the United States, and Downtown Detroit was the single biggest disappointment.

-The Henry Ford is incredible.
-This alone could be worth a trip to Michigan, especially if you have kids.
+The Henry Ford Museum is incredible and worth a trip to Michigan, especially if you have kids.

 Our Final Assessment: Things to Do in Detroit